sbacic/wpdemo2/README.md

 - On your local machine, run `mkdir -p wpdemo/wordpress`.
 - Go into wpdemo/wordpress, install Wordpress and set up your plugin or theme.
 Make sure everything works, including the database.
 - Download wpdemo.phar and put it in wpdemo.
-You can download it from here: [insertlink]
+You can download it from [here](https://github.com/sbacic/wpdemo2/raw/master/build/wpdemo.phar).
 - Optionally, run `git init` in /wpdemo and commit both wpdemo.phar and wordpress.
 - Run the following command: `wpdemo.phar --setup --config=wordpress/wp-config.php`
 - Wait for the script to finish and check that there were no errors - you should see 4 files: